Menu

 Edited by Jim Harbison, Ryan O’Connell, Jacki Swearingen, Vivian Lewis and Debbie Winn

 Wisconsin, a state with 10 electoral votes, has been a battleground state in recent Presidential elections.
-Along with Michigan and Pennsylvania, this state makes up a trio of industrial states that presidential candidates from both parties have long sought to capture.
+Along with Michigan and Pennsylvania, this state makes up a trio of Rustbelt industrial states that presidential candidates from both parties have long sought to capture.
 This November, Wisconsin may yet again be a key step in the path to an electoral college victory.

 Wisconsin voters voted for Democratic presidential candidates from 1988 until 2016, when former President Donald J. Trump unexpectedly won Wisconsin by a margin of less than 23,000 votes over Hillary Clinton, approximately 0.8% of the total vote.
 In 2020, President Joe Biden eked out a win over Trump in Wisconsin by even a smaller margin.

 The importance of Wisconsin to the Republican Party's plans was underscored by the party's selection of Milwaukee as the site of the Republican National Convention which was held July 15 to 18.
-(The Democratic Party had selected Milwaukee to host the 2020 Democratic National convention, but activities were primarily held online because of Covid concerns).
+(The Democratic Party had selected Milwaukee to host the 2020 Democratic National convention, but activities were primarily held online because of Covid-19 concerns).

 However, the glow from a successful conclusion of the Republican Convention in Milwaukee was quickly overshadowed by President Biden’s announcement on July 21 that he would not seek re-election as President.
 After declaring that she would run for President, Vice President Kamala Harris went to Milwaukee for her first campaign stop.

 Another statewide race of potential national impact is the election for one of Wisconsin’s U.S. Senate seats.
 Tammy Baldwin, a popular Senator who has served two terms and is seeking reelection, was unopposed in the primary election held on August 13, 2024.
 In the Republican column, Eric Hovde, a multimillionaire businessman from Madison, ran a self-financed campaign with the backing of the National Republican Committee.
-Hovde defeated State Senator Charles E. Barman, who ran as an “independent” farmer, and Rejani Raveendran, a single mother and an immigrant seeking to "bring the perspective of people and regular moms to Washington."
+Hovde easily defeated State Senator Charles E. Barman, who ran as an “independent” farmer, and Rejani Raveendran, a single mother and an immigrant seeking to "bring the perspective of people and regular moms to Washington."
 Current polls project that Baldwin will prevail over Hovde.

 Democrats hold only two of Wisconsin’s eight Congressional seats.
 This is partially because Democratic voters are concentrated in the two largest cities, Milwaukee and Madison.
 Another critical factor is that the congressional districts suffer from extreme partisan gerrymandering.
 Nonetheless, in March 2023, the Wisconsin Supreme Court deadlocked 3-3 in declining to hear a challenge to Congressional maps drawn in 2022.
+Nonetheless, two GOP Representatives may face competitive races in November, and Democrats are hopeful that the newly competitive local races may boost turnout for in other races

 State Legislature: Wisconsin has been one of the most gerrymandered states in the country for many years and Republicans have held near super-majorities in the Assembly and Senate, despite the "purple hue" of the electorate.
 Wisconsin has been described as a “democracy desert,”[1] and observers feared that “[a]nti-democratic politicians supported by safe seats and polarization have walked through and begun enacting an authoritarian playbook.”
 Kleinfeld, Rachel, “Five Strategies to Support U.S. Democracy.”